Stanley depth and the lcm-lattice: Introduction

+The Stanley depth is defined in terms of certain combinatorial decompositions of the module $M$, which are called Stanley decompositions.
+It is also worth mentioning that these Stanley decompositions have a separate life in applied mathematics.
+Sturmfels and White \cite{Sturmfels1991} have shown that Stanley decompositions may be used to describe finitely generated graded algebras, for example rings of invariants under some group action.
+Recently this has found applications in the normal form theory for systems of differential equations (see Murdock \cite{Murdock2002}, Murdock and Sanders \cite{Murdock2007}, Sanders \cite{Sanders2007}).

-Many known results on the Stanley depth are paralleled by older results on (the usual) depth.
-For example, both invariant are bounded above by the dimension of the associated primes of $I/J$.
-The aim of the current paper is to understand the reason behind several of these phenomena.
-To this end, we study the \emph{lcm-lattice} of the ideals.
-For the sake of simplicity, we further restrict this presentation to the case of modules of the form $S/I$, even though most of our results are proven more generally.
+Most of the research on the Stanley depth concentrates on the particular case of a module of the form $I/J$ for two monomial ideals $J \subsetIJ I$ in the polynomial ring $S=\KK[X_1, \ldots , X_n]$.
+In this paper we will also work in this setting.
+For the sake of simplicity, we restrict this introduction to the case of modules of the form $S/I$ (most of the results are later proven in a more general setup).

-The lcm-lattice $L_I$ of $I \subset S$ is the lattice of all least common multiples of subsets of the (minimal) generators of $I$, ordered by divisibility, see Gasharov et al. \cite{GPW}.
+The lcm-lattice $L_I$ of an ideal $I \subset S$ is the lattice of all least common multiples of subsets of the (minimal) generators of $I$, ordered by divisibility, see Gasharov et al. \cite{GPW}.
 It is a finite atomistic lattice that is known to encode a lot of information about $I$.
-In particular, it encodes the structure of the minimal free resolution of $S/I$ over $I$ and thus determines the Betti numbers and projective dimension of $S/I$ \cite[Theorem 3.3]{GPW}.
+In particular, it encodes the structure of the minimal free resolution of $S/I$ over $I$ and thus determines the Betti numbers and the projective dimension of $S/I$ \cite[Theorem 3.3]{GPW}.
 More precisely, what is shown in \cite{GPW} is the following: Let $I \subset S$ and $I' \subset S'$ be two monomial ideals.
-Then, given a free resolution of $S/I$ and a surjective join-preserving map $L_I \rightarrow L_{I'}$, one can construct a free resolution of $S'/I'$ by a certain relabeling procedure.
+Then, given a free resolution of $S/I$ and a surjective join-preserving map $L_I \rightarrow L_{I'}$ which is bijective on the atoms, one can construct a free resolution of $S'/I'$ by a certain relabeling procedure.
 In particular, the projective dimension of $S'/I'$ is bounded above by the projective dimension of $S/I$.

-The main result we obtain implies in particular the analogous statement for the Stanley depth. \begin{thm}[\Cref{thm:lcmmap}] Let $I \subset S$ and $I' \subset S'$ be two monomial ideals in two polynomial rings in $n$ resp. $n'$ variables.
-If there exists a surjective join-preserving map $L_I \rightarrow L_{I'}$, then
+In this paper we obtain the analogous statement for the Stanley depth. \begin{thm}[Corollary of \Cref{thm:lcmmap}] Let $I \subset S$ and $I' \subset S'$ be two proper monomial ideals in two polynomial rings in $n$ resp. $n'$ variables.
+If there exists a surjective join-preserving map $\delta: L_I \rightarrow L_{I'}$, such that $\delta^{-1}(\hat{0}) = \set{\hat{0}}$, then

-\end{thm} (For technical reasons, the actual \Cref{thm:lcmmap} is formulated in terms of lcm-\emph{semi}lattices, i.e. lcm-lattices without minimal elements.
-See \Cref{rem:semilattice} for a discussion.)
-In view of the foregoing formula, we introduce the \emph{Stanley projective dimension} as $\spdim_S S/I := n - \sdepth_S S/I$.